Universal Weil module: The metaplectic group over

-This map will be used later on and Proposition \ref{metaplectic_group_over_B_prop} has already been giving the main properties of this map: to state the few, it is an open map and its kernel is explicit.
+This map will be used later on.
+Proposition \ref{metaplectic_group_over_B_prop} has already given some key properties of this map: just to mention a few, it is an open map and its kernel is explicit.